quickfix-j/quickfixj/customising-quickfixj.md

 For example : ```SettlType.REGULAR_FX_SPOT_SETTLEMENT``` becomes ```SettlType.REGULAR```.

-The required code changes may be trvial in most cases but they are elective.
-To use ```quickfix-core``` from QuickFIX/J  3.0.0 or later without needing to implement code changes:
+The required code changes may be trivial in most cases but they are elective.
+To use ```quickfixj-core``` from QuickFIX/J  3.0.0 or later without needing to implement code changes:
 * build the required Message artefacts without the FIX Latest code generation.
 The Fields will then be generated only from legacy FIX Protocol Versions as they were prior to QuickFIX/J 3.0.0 - **or**
 * if you want to use Messages, Components and/or Fields from FIX Latest while preferring legacy constants, manipulate the order of code generation and/or the over-write behaviour to prefer earlier versions of FIX.
 For example, prevent FIX Latest code generation from over-writing existing generated sources (Fields).